 Sorry.
 No race packs will be mailed out.

 Yes.
 We have a prize pool of $10,000 for overall male and female placegetters in the Dingo Dash, Cheetah Chase, Zebra Zoom and Rhino Ramble.

-Is what is special about the marathon course?
+What is special about the marathon course?

-The marathon course includes three loops of the beautiful river track.
+The marathon course includes three loops of the beautiful Macquarie river track.
 Competitors will be issued a different coloured wrist band at the beginning of the 2nd and 3rd loop of the river track.
 Please slip these on your arm as you run past.

 After you finish the 3rd loop (and you are wearing the appropriate two wristbands) you will then be directed back into the zoo to finish your race.
 Keep the wristbands as a memento of your awesome achievement in finishing the Dubbo Stampede marathon!

 The marathon does not run the entire zoo loop however your race entry gives you free zoo entry for Saturday or Sunday allowing you to experience the zoo exhibits at your own leisurely pace.